 The DRC Administrator is directly responsible for maintaining fiscal records and coordinating the personnel involved in its Scientific Cores.
 The Administrative Core supervises all purchases related to the Center budget and maintains accurate monthly statements of these budgets for distribution to the Core Directors/Co-Directors and to the University's Grant and Contract Administration.
 Budgets are monitored to assure that there is no budgetary overlap between the DRC and the grants of individual users of Core resources.
 In addition, it monitors all fees for DRC Cores.
 The staff is responsible for the preparation of all required reports concerning the activities of the DRC, including competing and non-competing renewal applications.

 A key function of the Core is to facilitate the Director's activities as overseer of the Scientific Cores, the Pilot and Feasibility (P&F) Program, and the overall progress of the Center.
-The staff plans and coordinates regular administrative meetings of the Executive Committee, the P&F Oversight Committee, and prepares reports on the discussions and decisions of the Committee.
-The staff also is responsible for planning and organizing visits by members of the DRC's external Advisory Board, including travel and hotel arrangements.
+Data on the use and services of the Cores are evaluated regularly.
+The administrative core plans and coordinates regular administrative meetings of the Executive Committee, the P&F Oversight Committee, and prepares reports on the discussions and decisions of the Committee.
+The staff also is responsible for planning and organizing visits by members of the DRC's external Advisory Board.

 Support of Clinical Translation Core Research